oemof/tespy/docs/tutorials/heat_pump_steps.rst

 define the temperature, pressure and the fluid vector.
 A good guess for pressure can be obtained from CoolProp's PropsSI function.
 We know that the condensation temperature must be higher than the consumer's feed flow temperature.
-Therefore we can set the pressure to a slightly higher value of that temperature's corresponding condensation pressure.
+Therefore, we can set the pressure to a slightly higher value of that temperature's corresponding condensation pressure.

 The same needs to be done for the consumer cycle.
-We suggest to set the parameters at the pump's inlet.
+We suggest setting the parameters at the pump's inlet.
 On top, we assume that the consumer requires a constant inlet temperature.
 The :code:`CycleCloser` automatically makes sure, that the fluid's state at the consumer's outlet is the same as at the pump's inlet.

 .. literalinclude:: /../tutorial/advanced/stepwise.py
     :language: python